mikessh/migec/doc/checkout.rst

 .. important::

     The ``--overlap`` option may not perform well for poor quality reads, which is a typical situation for 300+300bp MiSEQ sequencing.
+In this case, merging reads using external software after Assemble stage is recommended.